Burt Lake burn-out: Consequences

-The Mackinac Indian Agency of Mackinac Island was the Bureau of Indian Affairs in Washington D.C.'s official representative to the many Native people of the northern Michigan area.
+The Mackinac Indian Agency of Mackinac Island was the Bureau of Indian Affairs in Washington, D.C.'s official representative to the many Native people of the northern Michigan area.
 The Superintendent of Indian Affairs for the Mackinac Agency in 1836 was Henry Schoolcraft.
 The government's Indian policy at the time was one of removal of all Native people to the west of the Mississippi.
 Schoolcraft (married to a Native woman) was somewhat sympathetic to the desire of the Michigan Native people to remain in their historic homeland.
 He was instrumental in helping accomplish the Treaty of Washington signed in the summer of 1836.
 The treaty ceded to the United States a vast territory of more than 13 million acres or about one-third of the present state of Michigan.
 It was then a territory and thought to be worth many millions of dollars (mostly its timber).
 Schoolcraft believed that the Ottawa and Ojibwe (Chippewa) people would be better off learning subsistence farming, and that meant giving up their widespread hunting lands.

 At that time, the Ottawa and Chippewa people of the Michigan Territory knew that they needed to deal with the federal government since there was an ever-increasing number of white settlers encroaching upon their hunting lands.
 They also recognized their growing reliance on manufactured goods as a result of their relationship with the fur trading companies they had long dealt with.
 This relationship had placed them in great debt to the various fur companies.
 The system of the "company store" was such that when the fur trade began to dwindle in the early 1830s, the Native people had less and less ability to repay for goods they had grown fond of possessing and had bought on credit.

 In the summer of 1836 the Treaty of Washington was agreed to by United States government's chosen Ottawa and Chippewa representatives in the nation's capitol.
 For the land ceded (almost one-third of present Michigan) Article 2 of the treaty stated:

 One tract of fifty thousand acres to be located on Little Traverse bay: one tract of twenty thousand acres to be located on the north shore of Grand Traverse bay,... one tract of one thousand acres to be located by Chingassanoo,—or the Big Sail, on the Cheboigan.

-This meant each band of Ottawa or Ottawa & Chippewa were to receive land preserved for their use.
+This meant each band of Ottawa or Ottawa and Chippewa were to receive land preserved for their use.